tomerwolgithub/question-decomposition-to-sql/README.md

 ### Data

 #### Gold SQL:
-For the Spider experiments we use the original train and dev files.
+For the Spider experiments we use its original train and dev `json` and `sql` files.
 For Geo880, Academic, IMDB and Yelp we format the original datasets in `json` files available [**here**](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/text_to_sql/gold_sql_datasets.zip).

 #### QDMR Synthesized SQL:
 The QDMR text-to-SQL models are not trained directly on the synthesized SQL.
-Instead, we train on an encoded QDMR representation with the phrase-column linking from the SQL synthesis.
+Instead, we train on an encoded QDMR representation with its phrase-DB linking (from the SQL synthesis).
 This representation is automatically mapped to SQL to evaluate the models execution accuracy.
 To generate these *grounded QDMRs* we use the output of the data generation phase.
 The function `encoded_grounded_qdmr` in `src/data_generation/write_encoding.py` recieves the `json` file containing the synthesized SQL examples.
-It then encodes them as lisp style formulas of QDMR steps and their relevant database linking.
+It then encodes them as lisp style formulas of QDMR steps and their relevant phrase-DB linking.

 For convenience, you can download the encoded QDMR training sets used in our experiments [**here**](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/text_to_sql/encoded_qdmr_datasets.zip).
 These include:

- * `qdmr_ground_enc_spider_train.json`: 5,349 synthesized examples using gold QDMR and answer supervision
+ * `qdmr_ground_enc_spider_train.json`: 5,349 examples, synthesized using gold QDMR + answer supervision
- * `qdmr_ground_enc_predicted_spider_train_few_shot`: 5,075 synthesized examples using 700 gold QDMRs, predicted QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_spider_train_few_shot`: 5,075 examples, synthesized examples using 700 gold QDMRs, predicted QDMR + answer supervision
- * `qdmr_ground_enc_predicted_spider_train_30_db.json`: 1,129 synthesized examples using predicted QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_spider_train_30_db.json`: 1,129 examples, synthesized using predicted QDMR + answer supervision
- * `qdmr_ground_enc_predicted_spider_train_40_db.json`: 1,440 synthesized examples using predicted QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_spider_train_40_db.json`: 1,440 examples, synthesized using predicted QDMR + answer supervision
- * `qdmr_ground_enc_predicted_spider_train_40_db_V2.json`: 1,552 synthesized examples using predicted QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_spider_train_40_db_V2.json`: 1,552 examples, synthesized using predicted QDMR + answer supervision
- * `qdmr_ground_enc_geo880_train.json`: 454 synthesized examples using gold QDMR and answer supervision
+ * `qdmr_ground_enc_geo880_train.json`: 454 examples, synthesized using gold QDMR + answer supervision
- * `qdmr_ground_enc_predicted_geo_train_zero_shot.json`: 432 synthesized examples using predicted QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_geo_train_zero_shot.json`: 432 examples, synthesized using predicted QDMR + answer supervision

 ### Configurations

-Configurations for training the text-to-SQL models on **Spider**.
+The configurations for training the text-to-SQL models on **Spider**.
 Other parameters are fixed in `train.py`.

 * **SQL Gold:**
 ```bash